songc0a/PINN-Helmholtz-solver-adaptive-sine/README.md

 Helm_pinn_ps_sine_tti_topo.py: Solving the Helmholtz equation using PINN with fixed sine activation function for TTI media

+Part of Matlab codes are included in my other

 # Citation information

 If you find our codes and publications helpful, please kindly cite the following publication.